 - The former increases the sale of the product, whereas the latter may have a positive or a negative impact on the company’s image and reputation.

-- Advertising builds a good image of the product and the company in the market.
+- Advertising builds the right image of the product and the company in the market.
 Publicity, on the other hand, creates the goodwill of the brand by developing trust among the public.

 - The audience, i.e. the smart potential buyers assume advertising just as a sales promotion activity.
-Whereas, publicity is taken as a source of genuine information by the public.
+Whereas, publicity is taken as a source of factual information by the public.

 - If the company’s advertising budget allows, the company can run ads repetitively.
 On the contrary, publicity is done through news, press release or reviews is featured only once.